CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tabs>}}

-2. After the upgrade completes, confirm the upgrade was successful.
+2. After the upgrade command completes, confirm the upgrade was successful.

 On-premises VM: